-If any of these policies is in conflict with any other VATSIM policy, please notify VATCAR1/2
+If any of these policies are in conflict with any other VATSIM policy, please notify VATCAR1/2

 - VATCAR Staff